-The Department of Corrections recognizes the advantages and necessity of using web-based technologies to provide citizens access to information and services central to carrying out the agency's mission.
-This statement identifies the agency's commitment to and standards for ensuring the doc.wa.gov website is accessible for all visitors, including those individuals with disabilities.
+The Department of Corrections recognizes the advantages and necessity of using web-based technologies to provide citizens access to information and tools central to carrying out the agency's mission.
+This statement identifies the agency's commitment to, and standards for, ensuring the doc.wa.gov website is accessible for all visitors, including individuals with disabilities.

 - Accessibility Commitment

 - Report Accessibility Problems